 If you have any in-store credit, this will be displayed at the top of the page.

-You can click'View Account Balance'to get a cumulated overview of your current service cost for the current usage period or add funds to your account:
+You can click'View Account Balance' buttonto get a cumulative overview of your current service cost for the current usage period or add funds to your account:

 >> How will I be billed?